bump-sh/cli/README.md

   <a href="https://bump.sh/users/sign_up">Sign up</a>
 </p>

-The Bump.sh CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
-With any API definition of your choice (from OpenAPI, Swagger, or AsyncAPI), it can help you to:
+The Bump.sh CLI is used to interact with API documentation and hubs hosted on Bump.sh from your choice of popular API description formats: OpenAPI, Swagger, or AsyncAPI.

+Using [OpenAPI](https://github.com/OAI/OpenAPI-Specification) (v3.x and v2.0) or [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/latest) (2.x), you can do any of the following:

 - Validate an API document before publishing to your documentation.
 - Publish an API document to your Bump.sh documentation or hubs.